Publishing overview

 Important

-When you publish from the Editor, your site will publish to both the webflow.io staging subdomain and any custom domain(s) you’ve added to your site.
+When you publish from the Legacy Editor, your site will publish to both the webflow.io staging subdomain and any custom domain(s) you’ve added to your site.
 To publish changes only to your staging domain, publish from Site actions in your site or from Site settings.

-The Editor toolbar indicates the total number of unpublished changes that are staged to be published.
+The Legacy Editor toolbar indicates the total number of unpublished changes that are staged to be published.
 These staged changes include work by all teammates, not just the teammate who clicks Publish.
-Publishing changes made in the Editor also publishes any changes made in your site, so make sure you’re aware of all changes before publishing.
+Publishing changes made in the Legacy Editor also publishes any changes made in your site, so make sure you’re aware of all changes before publishing.

 1. Click Publish to preview a summary of your changes